Best-Verie/Best-Verie/README.md

   Developer || Tech enthusiast || Born to code

-- 🔭 she is currently Coding with Angular 😄/ MEAN stack 🔭 / deep diving into java ⚡ ....
+- 🔭  MEAN stack 🔭 / deep diving into java ⚡ ....
 - 💬 Ask her about the future of coding 🔐
-- 📫 How to reach her: irabestverie2016@gmail.com
+- 📫 Let's make a deal : irabestverie2016@gmail.com

 |Top languages |